hujinghaoabcd/hujinghaoabcd/README.md

 <tr>
 <td width="80%">

-I am a PhD student at the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).
-My research interests include geographic information science (GIS) and environmental modelling.
-I am mainly engaged in research related to road traffic, air pollution and geospatial big data.
-I mainly conduct mobile GIS and cloud GIS system development.
-I am a strong supporter of open source GIS, and more information about my research can be found on my personal website and research blog .
+I am a PhD student at the University of Chinese Academy of Sciences, with research interests in geographic information science (GIS) and environmental modeling.
+My work focuses primarily on road traffic, air pollution, and geospatial big data, where I develop mobile GIS and cloud GIS systems.
+As an advocate for open-source GIS, I share updates and insights on my research through my personal website and research blog. .
 </td>
 <td width="30%">
 <img align='right' src='https://sdasddas.oss-cn-hangzhou.aliyuncs.com/keyan/202304091542717.gif' width='150'>